cybergh0st5/proj-track-erp/README.md

 Proj.Track ERP is a desktop application designed to help small businesses manage projects, clients, quotations, invoices, inventory, expenses, profitability, and reporting from a single interface.

-This project was developed as a personal software engineering portfolio project and practical ERP solution for small business operations.
+This project was independently designed and developed as a desktop ERP solution for small businesses and serves as a software engineering portfolio project demonstrating application architecture, database design, reporting, and business process automation.

 ## Copyright Notice